Last Updated on April 14, 2021 by Helga Dosa

 Another interesting thing to know is that the Pontifical Compound houses the famous ‘Specula Vaticana‘ (the Vatican Mirror), mentioned by Dan Brown in one of his books.
 The Specula is an astronomical observatory that was moved from Rome to Castelgandolfo in 1934 since Rome’s new electrical lighting system made it impossible for the Specula to be used properly.
 The problem that arose, nowadays, in Castelgandolfo, consequently the Vatican had to move the Specula to the Arizona desert.

 Interesting to see is the museum containing a large variety of meteors and moon rocks which were presented to the Popes.

 Thanks to Pope Francis, since March 2014 paid visitors can tour the gardens, every morning except Sunday (price is 20 euro as of February 2016).

 Albano town instead lies right on the lake.
 Roughly 400 meters above sea level and 25 Km from Rome, on the via Appia, and only 20 Km from the sea.
-This gives it mild summers and moderate cold winters.
-Its historical and archaeological beauties, the lake, woods, the local cuisine – characterized by the local white wine: ‘Vino dei Castelli’ – the artisans shops in the picturesque down town area, make of Albano one of the main sights to be seen in the Castelli Romani.
+This gives it mild summers and moderately cold winters.
+Its historical and archaeological beauties, the lake, woods, the local cuisine – characterized by the local white wine: ‘Vino dei Castelli’ – the artisans shops in the picturesque downtown area, make Albano one of the main sights to be seen in the Castelli Romani.

 By Michael A. McCain